sandras13/dsp-projects/README.md

 We have concluded that it is more important to have a smaller phase error than a small amplitude error.

-# Paralel all-pass diferentiator corrector
+# Parallel all-pass diferentiator corrector

-Starting from a digital diferentiator with equiripple magnitude error, we have made a phase corrector with paralel all-pass branches.
-These correctors were made with orders N = 1, 2, 3
+Beginning with a first-order digital differentiator featuring equiripple magnitude error, we have developed a phase corrector utilizing parallel branches of all-pass filters.
+The outcomes from these branches are aggregated.
+These correction components were constructed with orders of N = 1, 2, and 3.